 For instance, one should have a strategy to generate ten leads and convert at least three of them.
 This can, of course, differ based on regions and conversion models.
 But always remember to define this benchmark.

-This is where a CRM can help you evaluate the performance of sales reps, draw KPIs, define benchmarks, and build better incentive structures.
+This is where an EdTech CRM can help you evaluate the performance of sales reps, draw KPIs, define benchmarks, and build better incentive structures.

 “The whole idea is to be perseverant.
 There are fluctuations in the sales cycle across seasons.
 That does not mean your service doesn’t fit the market requirements.
 Essentially, now that the effects of the pandemic are slightly fading off, it is time to re-evaluate strategies.
 One should be open to adaptability and re-evaluate their sales and marketing strategy every three months or so.”Dheemanth Reddy SV, HEAD OF OPERATIONS AND SALES, Unschool